Metal-King-Boo/true-hit-sim/README.md

 ### Leveling
 + After inputting a unit's stats and growths you can simulate level ups.
 + Great for comparing two units but you need them at equal level.
++ (more text here)

 ### Combat
 + After setting up a unit and their foe(s) you can see a battle forecast.
 + Continuing will simulate the combat to get data on projected vs actual hit/crit rates.
++ (more text here)

+### Using Presets
++ (more text here)

 ## How to Use
 ### Standard Users
 Follow the command line instructions to decide what you want to do with the program.
-Whether it be leveling or battling the system should be pretty straightforward.
+Whether it be leveling or battling the system should be pretty straightforward. (more text here)

 ### Developers
 In the source code you can import the arena/classes/characters/weapons header and cpp files and write your own main file.
-You would have add/rewrite the functions found in main but the brunt of the code is in the afformentioned files.
+You would have add/rewrite the functions found in main but the brunt of the code is in the afformentioned files. (more text here)

 ## Plan Log
 - Binding Blade currently in development
+  + all combat functions and unit statistics have been developed
+  + things like death checks and battle forecasts have not been implemented
 - Next two on the list are Blazing Sword and Sacred Stones
+  + going to be packaged as a GBA set
+  + other games will be packaged differently
 - after that is EoU and other games working backwards from Thracia 776